Functional Programming in Python: When and How to Use It

 9'gnirts a ma I'

-The calls on lines 4 and 8 above behave identically.
+The calls on lines 4 and 8 behave in the exact same way.

 However, it’s not necessary to assign a variable to a lambda expression before calling it.
 You can also call the function defined by a lambda expression directly: